Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The bulk limit of the light-matter coupling

 \section{The bulk limit of the light-matter coupling}

-While already hinted in the previous section, it is worth explicitly discussing what the size scaling of the effective Hamiltonian is and its consequences for how the bulk limit for a coupled cavity-matter system should be understood.
-In particular, we see from Eqs.~\ref{eq:pcut}-\ref{eq:zcut} that both in the paramagnetic and the diamagnetic term the dependence on the quantization box volume disappears since $l_\parallel l_z \sim V$.
+While already hinted in the previous section, it is worth explicitly discussing what the size scaling of the effective Hamiltonian is, and its consequences on how the bulk limit for a coupled cavity-matter system should be understood.
+In particular, we see from Eqs.~\eqref{eq:pcut}-\eqref{eq:zcut} that both in the paramagnetic and the diamagnetic term the dependence on the quantization box volume disappears since $l_\parallel l_z \sim V$.
 Inserting the expressions for $l_z$ and $l_\parallel$ we find an effective cavity field strength,

 We thus arrive at an expression for the coupling strength of the effective single mode in the Fabry-Perot cavity which has no dependence on the volume of the quantization box.
 The only dependence on the system size left is in number of matter particles which is encoded in the operators $\hat{P}_{\rm el}$ and $\hat{N}_{\rm el}$.
-These operators scale with the size of the electronic system, and the importance of these terms therefore scale in the same fashion as the $H_{\rm el}$ term as the size of the matter is increased (as explicitly shown in Appendix~\ref{app:MatrixMacroCoupling}).
+These operators scale with the size of the electronic system, and the importance of these terms scale in the same fashion as the $H_{\rm el}$ term when the size of the matter is increased (as explicitly shown in Appendix~\ref{app:MatrixMacroCoupling}).
 This implies that the effect of the light-matter coupling will not vanish for the matter side of the problem.
 On the other hand, from the point of view of the light, it becomes clear that if the size of the matter does not grow with the isotropic quantization box, the effect of the matter on the electromagnetic modes might become negligible over the full space and can only be relevant locally, where the cavity is placed.
-This should not come as surprise since in our setting the cavity-matter system is a ``defect'' from the point of view of the free space.
-However, we can safely conclude that the light-matter coupling remains finite and independent of the quantization volume for extended systems.\\
+This should not come as surprise since in our setup the matter system is a ``defect'' from the point of view of the free space. \\

-Importantly, Eq.~\ref{eq:g_eff} further tells us that the cavity sets an effective, finite mode volume which is independent of the quantization volume,
+Importantly, Eq.~\eqref{eq:g_eff} further tells us that the cavity sets an effective, finite mode volume which is independent of the quantization volume,

-This is noteworthy because it shows that even an open, unbounded cavity like the Fabry-Perot setup considered in this work naturally sets a finite mode volume.
+This is noteworthy because it shows that even an open, unbounded cavity like the Fabry-Perot setup naturally sets a finite mode volume.
 This again emphasizes that the size of the quantization box is an arbitrary length scale which does not affect the nature of the light-matter interaction.
 We can thus ultimately write,